vitejs/vite/docs/blog/announcing-vite5.md

 Six months ago, Vite 4.3 [was released](./announcing-vite4.md).
 This release significantly improved the dev server performance.
 However, there is still ample room for improvement.
 At ViteConf, [Evan You unveiled Vite's long-term plan to work on Rolldown](https://www.youtube.com/watch?v=hrdwQHoAp0M), a Rust-port of Rollup with compatible APIs.
 Once it is ready, we intend to use it in Vite Core to take on the tasks of both Rollup and esbuild.
 This will mean a boost in build performance (and later on in dev performance too as we move perf-sensitive parts of Vite itself to Rust), and a big reduction of inconsistencies between dev and build.
 Rolldown is currently in early stages and the team is preparing to open source the codebase before the end of the year.
 Stay tuned!

 Today, we mark another big milestone in Vite's path.
 The Vite [team](/team), [contributors](https://github.com/vitejs/vite/graphs/contributors), and ecosystem partners, are excited to announce the release of Vite 5.
 Vite is now using [Rollup 4](https://github.com/vitejs/vite/pull/14508), which already represents a big boost in build performance.
 And there are also new options to improve your dev server performance profile.

-This version cleans up Vite's API (removing deprecated features) and streamlines several features closing long-standing issues, for example switching `define` to use proper AST replacements instead of being regex-based.
-We also continue to take steps to simplify Vite further in the future (Node.js 18+ is now required, and [the CJS Node API has been deprecated](/guide/migration#deprecate-cjs-node-api)).
+Vite 5 focuses on cleaning up the API (removing deprecated features) and streamlines several features closing long-standing issues, for example switching `define` to use proper AST replacements instead of regexes.
+We also continue to take steps to future-proof Vite (Node.js 18+ is now required, and [the CJS Node API has been deprecated](/guide/migration#deprecate-cjs-node-api)).

 Quick links: